ryanascherr/quiz/README.md

 ## Features

-While this simple page has no break points, its simple design will display nicely across almost any screen size.
+While this page has no break points, its simple design will display nicely across almost any screen size.

 ## Credits